scrtlabs/secret-raffle/README.md

 # Secret Raffle

+## TESTNET RAFFLE

+Post the account you entered with on the rocket.chat channel.
+We recommend using the account associated with your validator AND adding your validator name with `--memo "name"` when submitting so we can easily identify you.
+If a winner is selected that was not posted on the rocket.chat, did not have a memo when registering, or is not associated with a validator, a new winner will be selected.

+Also, don't spam the contract with random accounts.
+We know we didn't limit the contract.
+Thanks:)

+The contract address for the testnet is: `TBD`

 ## Description
 This is a simple raffle game.
 The 'Raffle Host' will deploy an instance of this contract.